keul/keul.it/content/blog/managing-multiple-react-app-single-page/index.md

 As the Editor is a pretty big project I started very early to load chunks asynchronously to improve perceived performance and do not load by default lesser used features.

-At some point the Widgets App started introducing some pretty heavy widgets.
+At some point the Widgets App started introducing some new heavy widgets.

 The best example I can name is a [plotly.js](https://plot.ly/javascript/) based React component.
-Plotly is a [huge library](https://bundlephobia.com/result?p=plotly.js); you don't need to load by default all of it's plugins (Plotly is well designed and splitted in many module you can load on request) but the core is still _a lot_ of KBytes.
+Plotly is a [huge library](https://bundlephobia.com/result?p=plotly.js): you don't need to load by default all of it's plugins (Plotly is well designed and splitted in many module you can load on request) but the core is still _a lot_ of KBytes.

 So we introduced code splitting and async loading also for the Widgets App.
 And we had new errors: